India Payments Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Indian payments market is expected to register a CAGR of 11.4% during the period 2022-2027.
 The primary factor driving the growth of the market in the region is the rising adoption of digital payments supported by government initiatives and strong growth in E-commerce, among others.

 - The Indian payments market is evolving from cash as the primary mode of payment and usage of debit cards being limited to cash withdrawals to the digital payments system.
 The Indian payment market has evolved to widespread adoption of multiple payment products and systems like Prepaid Payment Instruments (PPIs), Quick Response (QR) code, Immediate Payment Service (IMPS), real-time payment system Unified Payments Interface (UPI), and Aadhar enabled Payment Service (AePS).